Kodular/Documentation/docs/components/user-interface/linear-progressbar.md

 |:----:|:-------:|
 |boolean|True|

-Change the indeterminate mode for this progress bar.
-In indeterminate mode, the progress is ignored and the progress bar shows an infinite animation instead.
+_Change the indeterminate mode for this progress bar.
+In indeterminate mode, the progress is ignored and the progress bar shows an infinite animation instead._

 ### Indeterminate Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Linear Progressbar', 'Indeterminate Color')]]